From Wine to Seafood, Don’t Miss These 9 Willamette Valley Hot Spots

 The “sky is the limit,” Orrego added.
 “Every vintage brings new opportunities to be even better than before.”

 Both Alumbra and Atticus are part of Celebrating Hispanic Roots, an annual event at Beacon Hill Winery & Vineyard in Gaston during Hispanic Heritage Month.
-The gathering aims to “display the diversity of the Hispanic cultures which span most of Latin America and Spain, and as small business owners give back to the Spanish-speaking community in Oregon,” according to organizers, who are planning this year’s celebration for Oct.
-3.
+The gathering aims to “display the diversity of the Hispanic cultures which span most of Latin America and Spain, and as small business owners give back to the Spanish-speaking community in Oregon,” according to organizers.

 Bramlett, too, is spearheading efforts to advance and celebrate diversity in wine.
 In addition to her work at Vidon, she’s the founder of Our Legacy Harvested, which aims to “educate, advance and empower the BIPOC community at any career level so that tasting rooms, cellars and vineyards may be welcoming to, and may better represent, the diverse world of wine drinkers and enthusiasts,” according to the nonprofit’s website.
 Our Legacy Harvested hosts a BIPOC Block Party each summer to support its goal of a permanent campus for events, seminars, and more.